LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Conclusion and Future Work

-\textbf{Temporal Granularity:} Our current implementation uses fixed time windows for segmenting history, yet user interests do not necessarily shift at uniform intervals.
-The next step is to introduce dynamic clustering based on the semantic similarity of behaviors.
-This will allow for a more precise separation of contextually distinct interactions (e.g., personal hobbies vs. gift purchases), thereby improving the resolution of the generated Annotations.
+\textbf{Temporal Granularity:} Our implementation uses fixed time windows for segmenting history, yet user interests do not shift at uniform intervals.
+Introducing dynamic clustering based on behavioral semantic similarity is the next step.
+This allows for a more precise separation of contextually distinct interactions (e.g., personal hobbies vs. gift purchases), improving the granularity of generated Annotations.